3DS: Medical Domain Adaptation of LLMs via Decomposed Difficulty-based Data Selection

 We then obtain samples with scores above 0.5, yielding a subset of 120k high-quality data samples.
-From this subset, we apply k-center sampling to select 2k seed samples for model warm-up training.
+From this subset, we apply K-Center sampling to select 2k seed samples for model warm-up training.
 Subsequently, the trained model perform inference on the 120k high-quality subset, and these predictions are rescored using the same reward model.
 Data samples where model's generated answers score below 0 are deemed necessary and are combined with the seed samples.
-From this merged set, we randomly select 5k samples as the final training data, and train models from scratch on this final data. \paragraph{(3) LESS:} The LESS method involves constructing a gradient library based on the original data, which incurs significant computational costs, particularly for the large dataset like ours.
+From this merged set, we randomly select 5K samples as the final training data, and train models from scratch on this final data. \paragraph{(5) LESS:}\cite{xia2024less} The LESS method involves constructing a gradient library based on the original data, which incurs significant computational costs, particularly for the large dataset like ours.
 Similarly, we sample 60k data points to compute the gradients.
-Unlike the original LESS method that targets specific downstream tasks and uses samples from the targeting dataset to construct a validation set, our domain adaptation scenario does not involve fixed downstream tasks.
+Unlike the original LESS method that targets specific downstream tasks and uses samples from the targeting dataset to construct a validation set, our domain adaptation fine-tuning scenario does not involve fixed downstream tasks.
 Therefore, we randomly selected an additional 100 samples from the training set as the validation set.
-Then we run the provided codes and select 5k training samples.
+Then we run the provided codes and select 5K training samples.